ankit-vaghela30/ankit-vaghela30.github.io/_pages/about.md

 permalink: /about/
 ---

-I am working as a Data Scientist at ADP where I help create scalable and robust products using Deep Learning and Machine learning techniques.
+I am working as a Machine Learning Engineer at Amazon Personalization where I primarily work on Recommendations.

 # Education